brillout/goldpage/readme.md

 `ssr-coin`
 <img src="https://github.com/brillout/ssr-coin/raw/master/docs/ssr-coin.min.svg?sanitize=true" width=16 height=10 style="max-width:100%;" alt="ssr-coin"/>
-is a do-one-thing-do-it-well library that adds server-side rendering (SSR) to your app.
+is a do-one-thing-do-it-well library that adds server-side rendering (SSR) to your Node.js server.
 It is designed to be easy yet entirely flexible.

 Infos about SSR: